ttscoff/apex/README.md

 - **Autolinks**: Automatic URL detection and linking
 - **Superscript/Subscript**: Support for `^superscript^` and `~subscript~` syntax

+### Extensibility and Plugins

+Apex supports a flexible plugin system that lets you add new syntax and post-processing features in any language while keeping the core parser stable and fast.
+Plugins are disabled by default so there is no performance impact unless you opt in.
+Enable them per run with `--plugins`, or per document with a `plugins: true` (or `enable-plugins: true`) key in your metadata.
+For a complete guide to writing and installing plugins, see the [Plugins](https://github.com/ApexMarkdown/apex/wiki/Plugins) page in the Apex Wiki.

 ## Installation

 ### Homebrew (macOS/Linux)